selmalopez/data-challenges/05-ML/README.md

 We will start by introducing the Decision Tree, a simple ML algorithm, and will show you how it can be enhanced by Bagging and Boosting.

-You will also be introduced the the famous Gradient Boosting algorithm, one of the most powerful models out there, often winning Kaggle-type competitions.
+You will also get to know the famous Gradient Boosting algorithm, one of the most powerful models out there, often winning Kaggle-type competitions.

 ## Unsupervised learning